Olliemint/Just-a-Journal/README.md

 Signup inputs

 Inputs	Description
-Username	Account username, eg msahulu
+Username	Account username, eg Ollie
 Email	User email, eg oliver@gmail.com
 Password	Account password, eg test
 Confirm Password	Account password, eg test
-Pitches inputs
+Blog inputs

 Inputs	Description
-Heading	Pitch description eg; Ux/Ui
+Heading	Blog title eg; Ux/Ui
-Pitch text	The actual pitch body
+blog text	The actual  blog body
-Comment	A comment on the pitch
+Comment	A comment on the blog

 ### User Story
-* Users can see the pitches other people have posted.
+* Users can see the blogs other people have posted.

-* Users can vote on the pitch they liked and give it a downvote or upvote.

 * Users can sign in to leave a comment.

 * Users can register on the website.

-* Users can view the pitches they have created in their profile page..
+* Users can view the blogs they have created in their profile page..

-* Users can comment on the different pitches and leave feedback.
+* Users can comment on the different blog .

-* Users can submit a pitch in any category.
+* Users can submit a blog in any category.

-* Users can view the different categories.
+* Users can view the blogs.

 ### Technologies used
 * Python 3.8-10